2026 Hyundai IONIQ 5 Charging Cost Calculator

 How Much Does It Cost to Charge a 2026 Hyundai IONIQ 5?

 Most Hyundai IONIQ 5 owners charge at home using a Level 2 (240V) charger, which takes approximately 10 hours for a full charge.
-For road trips, the Hyundai IONIQ 5 supports DC fast charging at up to 350 kW via its CCS port, adding approximately 20.8 miles of range per minute of charging.
+For road trips, the Hyundai IONIQ 5 supports DC fast charging via its CCS port, with a modeled fast-charge session of about 18 minutes from 10% to 80%.

 Hyundai IONIQ 5 Charging Cost FAQ